Sean Spicer Resigns as White House Press Secretary After Objecting To Scaramucci Hire

 I know that the "lie is true" even though there's no evidence for it, 'cause I'm psychic!

 Perhaps he can recover some dignity...
-(Score:3)
+(Score:4, Insightful)

 Now that he doesn't have to spin (which is a really, really generous way to put it since it was more like bald-faced lying) to cover the outburst of five minutes ago knowing he'll be undermined by the ill-considered revelation of five minutes hence.